I've been running self-hosted services for a while now. What started as "can I host my own stuff?" turned into a setup that works for my needs.

 Specs: 4GB RAM, 512GB SSD (purchased second hand) Role: All the media stuff

-This budget mini PC handles everything media-related quite well for its specs.
+This budget mini PC handles everything media-related.

 STB TV for Network Services